 Photography Credit: Carissa Gallo

-I discovered Naomi’s blog, The Rockstar Diaries, in early 2009, when she published her wedding photographs.
+I discovered Naomi’s blog, Love Taza, in early 2009, when she published her wedding photographs.
 I immediately fell in love with her and her husband Josh’s effortless style and achingly cool attitude.
 I loved the way they shared cute little stories about their life as newlyweds – getting married, setting up home, moving from New York to DC, getting their dog Kingsley, having their first child, Eleanor… It was all very unpretentious and honest and I felt connected with them instantly.

 So I thought Naomi would be the perfect person to interview today.
 If you have a blog and you worry about what to share about yourself, then Naomi and her family are the perfect role models to inspire you.